 Payment Shock Threshold

 Typically, max payment shock may be set at 200%, meaning your monthly mortgage payment can be no more than double your current housing payment.
 So if you currently pay $1,000 in rent each month, your max mortgage payment cannot exceed $2,000, or it may be subject to review or denial.

 To those with little established credit will often face a series of hurdles when looking to get approved for a home loan (or any other type of loan) because they haven’t demonstrated the ability to handle large monthly payments.
-This can be especially true for those living at home with mom and dad that have no previous rental history.
+This can be especially true for those living at home with mom and dad who have no prior rental history.

-A perfect example of this is the option arm, which typically begins with a 1% rate and can quickly jump up to a mortgage rate of 8% or higher.
-In this case, the borrower would experience payment shock for the sheer fact that the payment would increase exponentially.
+A perfect example of this was the once popular option arm, which typically began with a 1% start rate that could quickly jump up to a mortgage rate of 8% or higher.
+In this case, the borrower would experience payment shock for the sheer fact that the minimum monthly payment would increase exponentially.

 Can You Qualify at the Fully Indexed Rate?

-Most borrowers can afford the ultra-low 1% start rate, but not everyone may be able to keep up with the payment associated with an interest rate of 7-8%.
-So it’s important to ensure that applicants are qualified for both payments.
+Most borrowers can afford the ultra-low 1% start rate, but not everyone may be able to keep up with the housing payment associated with an interest rate of 7-8%.
+So it’s important to ensure that applicants are qualified for both housing payments.

 That being said, not everyone will be declined for a mortgage simply because of payment shock.
 If you can prove that you’re a sound borrower on other fronts, such as by demonstrating the ability to save money, you might get a pass.